SurajkhanPinjar/validation-api/README.md

 # **💬 Support**

-If you need help integrating this API, open an issue or contact via RapidAPI.
+For help integrating this API, open an issue or connect via RapidAPI.

----

-# **🚀 Ready for Deployment**

-This API is ready for:

-✔ RapidAPI

-✔ Railway

-✔ Render

-✔ AWS / GCP / Azure